FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Related Work

 \section{Related Work}

-\subsubsection{Scene Text Detection.}
+\subsection{Scene Text Detection}

-Inspired by general object detection methods~\cite{ren2016faster,liu2016ssd}, many methods~\cite{liao2017textboxes,zhou2017east,shi2017detecting,liao2018textboxes++,ma2018arbitrary,liao2018rotation} have been proposed to detect horizontal and multi-oriented text.
+Inspired by general object detection methods~\cite{liu2016ssd,ren2016faster,he2017mask}, many methods~\cite{liao2018textboxes++,liao2017textboxes,liao2018rotation,ma2018arbitrary,shi2017detecting,zhou2017east,tian2016detecting} have been proposed to detect horizontal and multi-oriented text.
+For instance, Tian \etal~\cite{tian2016detecting} presented the CTPN, successfully transferred object detection frameworks for horizontal text detection, and obtained promising results.
+Some researchers~\cite{zhou2017east,liao2018textboxes++,liao2018rotation} have considered the orientations of text lines and designed various methods to detect multi-oriented text.
 However, most of them fail to locate curved text accurately.

 To remedy this defect, recent methods cast the text detection task as a segmentation problem.
+For example, TextSnake~\cite{long2018textsnake} designed a flexible representation for scene text, which described a text instance as a sequence of ordered and overlapping disks centered at symmetric axes.
 PixelLink~\cite{deng2018pixellink} separated adjacent text lines by performing text/non-text prediction and link prediction at the pixel level.
-SPCNet~\cite{xie2019scene} and Mask TextSpotter~\cite{lyu2018mask} proposed to detect arbitrarily-shaped text in an instance segmentation manner.
+SPCNet~\cite{xie2019scene} and Mask TextSpotter~\cite{lyu2018mask} are designed to detect arbitrarily-shaped text in an instance segmentation manner.
 SAE~\cite{tian2019learning} introduced a shape-aware loss and new cluster post-processing to distinguish adjacent text lines with various aspect ratios and small gaps.
-PSENet \cite{wang2019shape} proposed the progressive scale expansion (PSE) algorithm to merge multi-scale text kernels.
-Although the above methods achieve excellent performance, most of them run at a slow inference speed due to the complicated network architecture and cumbersome post-processing.
+PSENet \cite{wang2019shape} proposed to present text instances via text kernels, and developed the progressive scale expansion (PSE) algorithm to merge multi-scale text kernels.
+Although the above methods achieve excellent performance, most of them run at a slow inference speed due to the cumbersome post-processing approaches and complicated network architectures.

-\subsubsection{Real-time Text Detection.}
+\subsection{Real-time Text Detection}